DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/oscPagesV2.png)

-- First page (home page) permits to select a waveform (by using DATA ENTRY continuous encoder), and import an user waveform from an external compliant WAVE (.wav) file.
+- First page (home page) permits to select a waveform (by using DATA ENTRY continuous encoder), and import an user waveform from an external compliant WAVE (.wav) file (explained below in this topic).
 - Second page is used to set up oscillator transposition (**COARSE** by semitones, **FINE** by cents), and the possible FM source (FM input jack, LFO 1, or LFO 2).
 - Third page is used to set up the pre-/post-joystick (used by discrete output only), nominal volume, and the velocity amount (sensitivity).